-There are lists of everything published by the Fox Edition, forthcoming performances, and information about my writing, including some articles that aren’t so easy to find elsewhere.
+This site is the main source of information about my work, as well as musings on works-in-progress.
+It lists everything published by the Fox Edition, forthcoming performances, and information about my writing and is updated regularly (but the topical content is not archived).
 There are recordings, including the late Bob Gilmore’s documentary on my music, from his remarkable Tentative Affinities project, and links to other material, such as this YouTube clip of Xenia Pestova‘s premiere of my little toy piano piece, Digitalis Purpurea.
-The site is updated regularly but the topical content is not archived.